oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Add a `suppressionReasons` property of type `string[]`, optional, with enumerated values `"falsePositive"`, `"unshipped"`, `"testCode"`, `"deprecated"`, `"external"`.

     - Add a `useful` property of type `string`, optional, with enumerated values `"useful"`, `"notUseful"`, and `"unspecified"`.

+- [Issue #270](https://github.com/oasis-tcs/sarif-spec/issues/270): "Schema needs to be carefully scrubbed for minItems and uniqueItems use for all arrays"

+    To bring the schema into conformance with this issue, ensure that the attributes of each array-valued property match the [table](https://github.com/oasis-tcs/sarif-spec/issues/270#issuecomment-443353144) in the issue.